I’m proud to be a Port Moody native, the best city in the World !

 I grew up here and deeply cherish the City’s history, so it is an honour for me to help lead Port Moody into the future.

 I am committed to a livable, accessible city with vibrant public spaces, healthy neighbourhoods, sustainable mobility, a diverse and resilient local economy, and an affordable housing market.
+And to celebrate our Arts and Culture and support our designation as 'City of the Arts'.

 Responsible Growth and Development